-The Pentagon has increased its use of renewable energy since 2009.
-The military has made a massive investment in solar generation and other renewable energy, doubling renewable power generation between 2011 and 2015.77 But so far, switching to renewable sources has yielded the savings in emissions offsets less of than 1percent of US DOD Greenhouse Gas emissions.78 Taken together, these efforts have borne fruit; the military has significantly reduced fuel use - even while waging war in Afghanistan, Iraq, and Syria - and there is enormous scope for reducing emissions even further.
+renewable power generation between 2011 and 2015.100 But so far, switching to renewable sources has yielded the savings in emissions offsets less of than 1 percent of US DOD Greenhouse Gas emissions.101 Taken together, these efforts have borne fruit; the military has significantly reduced fuel use-even while waging war in Afghanistan, Iraq, and Syria-and there is enormous scope for reducing emissions even further.
 In 2017, the military's push to reduce energy consumption ran into politics when the Trump administration decided to deny climate change.
-The Pentagon was put in an awkward position; a headline in Fortune magazine framed the issue nicely "The Military is Getting Greener, but That Clashes with Trump's Promises."79
+The Pentagon was put in an awkward position; a headline in Fortune magazine framed the issue nicely: "The Military is Getting Greener, but That Clashes with Trump's Promises."102

 The other operational concern is the threat climate change poses to the military's capacity to perform its core missions.
 National security officials anticipating a growing role supporting civil authorities in disaster relief missions are concerned that natural disasters, made worse as a consequence of climate change, will stress the operational capacities of the US military.
 As sea levels rise, critical civilian infrastructure will be at risk.
-In September 2016, President Obama issued a National Security Memorandum that said, "Climate change and associated impacts on U.S. military and other national security-related missions and operations could adversely affect readiness, negatively affect military facilities and training, increase demands for Federal support to non-federal civil authorities, and increase response."80
+In September 2016, President Obama issued a National Security Memorandum that said, "Climate change and associated impacts on US military and other national security-related missions and operations could adversely affect readiness, negatively affect military facilities and training, increase demands for Federal support to non-federal civil authorities, and increase response."
+103